 This is caused by the presence of greenhouse gases in the atmosphere, which absorb the infrared radiation emitted by the earth, thus resulting in an average temperature increase.
 The anthropogenic greenhouse gas which causes most concern is CO2.
 The method for characterizing the impacts of greenhouse substances is based on that of the Intergovernmental Panel on Climate Change (IPCC), which uses kilograms of equivalent CO2 over a time frame of 100 years (GWP 100 years, Global Warming Potential) as an impact indicator.
 GWP is based on a relative scale that compares the gas in question to an equal mass of CO2, whose GWP is by definition equal to 1.
-CO2 of biogenic origin has not been taken.
+Fossil, biogenic and land-use change emissions are reported separately.

-List of the impact categories/2
+ENVIRONMENTAL PERFORMANCE List of the impact categories/2